-Hailing from the foothills of the Appalachian Mountains in Georgia, Brandon has been working with yeast before he even started working in the craft beer industry.
-Inspired by beers he collected from Cantillon and Hill Farmstead, he started a small yeast collection in his apartment, which fueled his desire to learn more about both yeast and brewing.
+Originally from northwest Georgia, Brandon has been working with yeast before he even started working in the craft beer industry.
+Inspired by beers he collected from Cantillon and Hill Farmstead, he started a small yeast collection in his apartment, which fueled his desire to learn more about both brewing and yeast.

-With a passion for learning about both beer and wine, he has several professional certifications including Certified Cicerone, Court of Master Sommeliers Intro Sommelier, as well as Wine and Spirits Education Trust Level 3 award in Wine with Merit.
-Brandon is perhaps even more passionate about collecting and foraging wild yeasts from local Colorado flora as well as isolating novel yeasts from beers, ciders, and wines from around the world.
+Brandon is a Certified Cicerone, Registered BJCP Judge, as well as Wine and Spirits Education Trust Level 3 award in Wine with Merit.
+We consider him our "Wild Yeast Wizard" having collected and foraged over 100 wild yeast cultures from local Colorado flora as well as novel yeasts from beverages found around the world.

 Lab Manager Sam Golon has been in the beer industry since 2017 when he managed First Logistics, and then production, at Can Source providing packaging solutions for the craft brewing community.

 Sam returned to school in 2018 to complete a Masters degree at Colorado State University.
 He now uses his management, logistic, and microbiology skills to keep the lab at Propagate running at tip top shape.